 demand, West Virginia's content standards were revised to include more critical

-and the achievement levels across grades so that they can provide consultation
+the achievement levels across grades so that they can provide consultation and

-that students identified as gifted also make yearly progress.
+students identified as gifted also make yearly progress.

 Differentiate Process: address different learning styles (not

 Logical/Mathematical - problem solve, show by equation; if this, then what

 Critical Characteristics of the Gifted Learner On Which Differentiation

 In West Virginia, most delivery systems for students

 identified as gifted offer opportunities for both acceleration of the student's

 learning pace as well as learning extensions and enrichment to increase the

 depth and breadth of the student's knowledge.
 There is no set "program"